+The MeToo movement is about believing survivors and facing the problem that exists in our culture.
 It’s not my brand of advocacy to harm others, lie to others, etc… for me it’s always been about the Gray wolf since I started in the year 2000.

 A year ago a Wisconsin wolf biologist sent me a message asking why advocates hated me so much?
 The biologist told me advocates were openly slamming me.